Necryl/second_brain/Current Directive/Check list (Job).md

 - [ ] Prepare photos for ID Card print
 	- [ ] Look into unknown issue id cards
 	- [ ] take id card from pakhi singh - 2d
-	- [ ] prepare and print image report to confirm photos of dob issues
+	- [x] prepare image report to confirm photos of dob issues
+	- [ ] print and confirm image report from the teachers
 	- [ ] Update recieved ID cards of yesterday
 	- [ ] confirm data and photos
 - [ ] Upload FMW photo album to the FMW page on website 0
+- [ ] refill printer catridge.
 - [ ] add sms credits
 - [ ] Update ATOM
 - [ ] scan anjali maams papers
 - [ ] give bill to sr assunta(in august)
 - [ ] add concession
 - [ ] 6 A - 11693 - RIDDHIMA SHASTRI
-	- [ ] apparently somehow refund was initiated or something at ntt data. shiju sir wanted the parent to send an email saying all things are clear for their side.
+	-  apparently somehow refund was initiated or something at ntt data. shiju sir wanted the parent to send an email saying all things are clear for their side.
-	- [ ] I called the parents and they were paranoid and told me to stop calling about this.
+	- I called the parents and they were paranoid and told me to stop calling about this.
 I tried to speak with them and they said, they will visit the school in person to settle the matter.
 I asked tomorrow?
 But then they cut the call.
 Again.
+	- Today (24 July 2025), the father came, we explained, and he agreed to send an email saying there is no problems from his side.
+I called Shiju sir on how this will be done, so as instructed I forwarded the emails with the chargeback team to the parent, and he promised to do reply all on that email saying everything is clear for him.
 - [ ] Those email entries from Jenie maam
 - [ ] Create check list for tomorrow
 - [ ] create class pass for rohini george miss - 2d